Wendi Richter: Personal life

-Born in 1960, Richter grew up in Dallas, Texas, and before she entered the sport of professional wrestling, she worked on her family's ranch and took part in rodeo competitions.
+Born in Dallas, Richter grew up in her birth city and before she entered the sport of professional wrestling, she worked on her family's ranch and took part in rodeo competitions.
 She attended Bossier High School, where she participated in volleyball, track, and cross-country.
 She later majored in computer programming at Dallas's Draughon's Business College.
 In the 1980s, she moved to Crystal River, Florida.

 After leaving the wrestling business, Richter worked as a real estate agent.
 She also returned to school for 13 years, earning a degree in physical therapy and a master's degree in occupational therapy.
 Aside from therapy, Richter competes in dog shows, including the Westminster Kennel Club Dog Show.
 She was once married to Hugo Savinovich, a former Spanish announcer for the WWF.
 In 2019, she was featured in the documentary Circle of Champions: The History of Women's Pro Wrestling directed by Christopher Annino.

 She currently works as an occupational therapist for Rehab Partners Inc.